phramusca/CookAndFreeze/README.md

 - I am using the GLabels Flathub package (org.gnome.glabels3) from ubuntu repository.
 - The [version 4](https://github.com/jimevins/glabels-qt) is not yet released as of 2022 Sept.
 16.

-## Usage

-Now that you have printed and sticked your labels to your recipients, you can scan them using CookAndFreeze with your smartphone.

-You can then store their content and frozen date so that you can manage your meals easily.